 Recognition is growing of the need for comparative effectiveness research to improve the quality and outcomes of health care.
-International comparisons of cancer survival1 and years of life lost to ischaemic heart disease2 from 1990-2010 suggest that the performance of the UK health system needs to be improved.
+International comparisons of cancer survival and years of life lost to ischaemic heart disease from 1990-2010 suggest that the performance of the UK health system needs to be improved.
 However, studies that simultaneously examine care and outcomes are lacking.
-The Institute of Medicine identified healthcare delivery systems and cardiovascular care as among the highest priorities for comparative effectiveness research.3 The efficacy of treatments for acute myocardial infarction has been extensively studied in randomised trials,4,5 but uptake and use of these treatments vary within and between the UK (England and Wales) and Sweden.6-10 A study in patients with STsegment-elevation myocardial infarction (STEMI) in 12 European countries reported increasing use of primary percutaneous coronary intervention (PCI) showed differences but striking between countries.11 Attributes of care systems, including organisational culture, care pathways, and programmes to improve quality, are not assessed in trials but might be associated with outcome.12 30-day mortality for acute myocardial infarction is an important indicator of hospital performance, and delivery of care has more immediate potential to improve outcomes than treatment innovations.13 International comparisons of whole health-care delivery systems, therefore, might yield important, actionable insights to guide development of policies and clinical practice.14
+The Institute of Medicine identified healthcare delivery systems and cardiovascular care as among the highest priorities for comparative effectiveness research.3 The efficacy of treatments for acute myocardial infarction has been extensively studied in randomised trials, 4,5 but uptake and use of these treatments vary within and between the UK (England and Wales) and Sweden.
+6-10 A study in patients with ST-segment-elevation myocardial infarction (STEMI) in 12 European countries reported increasing use of primary percutaneous coronary intervention (PCI) but showed striking differences between countries.11 Attributes of care systems, including organisational culture, care pathways, and programmes to improve quality, are not assessed in trials but might be associated with outcome.12 30-day mortality for acute myocardial infarction is an important indicator of hospital performance, and delivery of care has more immediate potential to improve outcomes than treatment innovations.
+International comparisons of whole healthcare delivery systems, therefore, might yield important, actionable insights to guide development of policies and clinical practice.

 International comparative effectiveness research for acute myocardial infarction has had three main limitations.
 First is a lack of comparison of whole health systems.
-Existing studies lack population coverage because they are based on selected samples of hospital patients reported in voluntary registries,8-10 one-off surveys,15 or trials16 that are known to differ from the national population in treatments and outcomes.17 Second, international studies have compared only care8 or outcomes18 or have been restricted to patients with either STEMI7-9 or non-STEMI.10 Third, attempts have not been made to standardise the mortality of patients in one country by the casemix in another.
+Existing studies lack population coverage because they are based on selected samples of hospital patients reported in voluntary registries, 8-10 one-off surveys, or trials that are known to differ from the national population in treatments and outcomes.
+Second, international studies have compared only care or outcomes or have been restricted to patients with either STEMI7-9 or non-STEMI.
+Third, attempts have not been made to standardise the mortality of patients in one country by the casemix in another.
 As a result, there are few studies between health systems from which to set benchmark outcome goals.

-A crucial feature of the health systems in Sweden and the UK is that they are the only two countries worldwide that have continuous national clinical registries for acute coronary syndrome with mandated participation for all hospitals.^{19,20} Comparison of these two countries is facilitated by the similarity of their health systems
+A crucial feature of the health systems in Sweden and the UK is that they are the only two countries worldwide that have continuous national clinical registries for acute coronary syndrome with mandated participation for all hospitals.
+Ocmparison of these two countries is facilitated by the similarity of their health systems (universal, funded from taxation, and free at the point of use), proportion of gross domestic product spent on